centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 /usr/share/centreon-bi/config/install.sh
 ```

-The script handles the SSH exchange key between the monitoring and
+The script handles the SSH key exchange between the monitoring and
 reporting servers and configures the default SFTP publication rule in
 order to publish reports on the Centreon web interface.
 Finally, it
 activates the backup and starts the CBIS service.

-Once installation is complete, go to the next chapter to configure the ETL.
+Once installation is complete, go to the next section to configure the ETL.

-#### Having trouble with SSH exchange key.
+#### Having trouble with the SSH key exchange?

-In few cases, SSH exchange key failed.
+In some cases, the SSH key exchange fails.
 Proceed manually as below:

 **On the monitoring server**.
 To begin, switch to the `bash` environment of `centreonBI`: